takiwaki/Blastwave/HYD1D/README.md

 ## How to run and analyze

-In this task, your goal is to confirm the time evolution of a 1D supernova blast wave and understand how the shock propagates and decelerates.
+This document describe how to run the simulation and how to analyze the data you obtained by the simulations.

 ### login and go to work directory
 First login the server, `w000.cfca.nao.ac.jp`.